Current Projects

 International Center for Rehabilitation (Ghana)

 The International Center for Rehabilitation (ICR) is a new rehabilitation clinic in Kumasi, Ghana opened by Dr. Abena Tannor, the first practicing physical medicine and rehabilitation physician in Ghana.
-This project evaluated the financial and execution implications of doubling the current level of service.
+This project focused on research related to the commercialization of a hand rehabilitation device and viability of setting up a 3D printing facility.

 Kisii Hospital Vision Center (Kenya)